sh-jj/paper-list/README.md

 ---

-## Composition of differential privacy
+## Privacy loss accouting for differential privacy

 frank mcsherry:
 How many secrets do you have?